bruneo32/paytoplay/README.md

 # PayToPlay
-A Minecraft plugin for keeping out players that didn't pay their share of the server costs.
+A simple Minecraft plugin for keeping out players that didn't pay their share of the server costs.

-> Disclaimer: This plugin does not handle monetary transactions.
+> *Disclaimer*: This plugin does not handle monetary transactions.
 The users pay you via third party services, and you register the transaction in the [accounting.csv](#accountingcsv) file.

+# In-game commands
+- `/owe` Check your debt
+- `/owe <user>` Check another player's debt

 # Server config
 The first time that the server runs on it have the PayToPlay plugin, it crates two new files.